usnimeel/data-structures-and-algorithms/README.md

-# data-structures-and-algorithms
+#Data Structures and Algorithms

-Data Structures and Algorithms
+All the codes are written in C & C++.